Healthcare in Hungary

 - Purchase the complete Expat Arrivals Hungary Guide (PDF)

-Healthcare in Hungary is financed by the Health Insurance Fund (HIF), which allows access to a wide variety of treatments in public hospital.
+Healthcare in Hungary is financed by the Health Insurance Fund (HIF), which allows access to a wide variety of treatments in public hospitals.
 The HIF is funded by public contributions and money from the state.

 Public healthcare in Hungary